tel/old-blog/_posts/2014-08-22-JSON_is_not_object_notation.md

 [LCON](https://github.com/ar-nelson/lcon) is a new project I'm going to pick on[^to-be-clear].
-It's roughly the same idea as JSON but with a different concrete syntax that's supposed to be more human writeable.
+It's roughly the same idea as JSON but with a different concrete syntax that's supposed to be more human writable.
 It stands for "Ludicrously Compact Object Notation".

 Except this *really* isn't an "object notation".
 And that's a *good* thing.